Islandora/documentation/docs/installation/playbook.md

 ## Installing a local development environment (Vagrant)

-You will use `vagrant up` twice, first to create an Islandora base box, and then again to provision that base box into a full Islanodra.
+You will use `vagrant up` twice, first to create an Islandora base box, and then again to provision that base box into a full Islandora.
 This method uses Vagrant, VirtualBox, and Ansible.

 !!! warn
     Make sure that no [required ports](#port-clashes-for-local-environments) are currently in use.